Rohit-0310/Rohit-0310/README.md

 I am Rohit Kumar, I have completed my graduation in Electronics and Electrical Engineering from [KIIT University](https://kiit.ac.in/).
-I am a  aspriring full stack web developer.
+I am an aspiring full-stack web developer.
 During my journey of learning Web development in Masai, I have built many projects which have given me hands-on experience on various web development tools like HTML, CSS, Javascript, NodeJS, React, Redux, MongoDB, ExpressJS.
-As a developer,  I am always open to collaborating on projects with innovative ideas and great problem solving manner.
+As a developer,  I am always open to collaborating on projects with innovative ideas and a great problem-solving manner.

 ## ❤ Views and Followers